 Renting out a room — whether to a friend or a stranger — is a serious decision, and everyone will have several unique circumstances to consider.
 Here’s a list of things to think about to get you started.

-How to balance being a landlord vs. friend
+How do you to balance being a landlord vs. friend?

 The best way to balance your friendship with being a landlord is to communicate with one another and keep the two relationships separate.
 Continue spending time together, confide in each other, and do all the things you’ve always done as friends.
 When it comes to the lease, treat your friend just as you would any other tenant, by requiring a lease and security deposit and enacting a late fee if rent isn’t paid on time.

 What type of friend will be renting the room?

 Ask yourself what type of person your friend really is and how well you know him or her.
 Think beyond just how fun they are to be around or what they’re good at and ask:

 - Do they carry their weight in terms of upkeep and chores?

 - Are they messy and disorganized or relatively clean?

 - Do they have good income?

 - Have they had trouble making rent at other apartments?